Haverfordwest Race Course Walk

 - After crossing the road enter the South part of the Race Course through a gate.

 - The race course is less defined now, with mature hedging only on your right.
-To the left it has been removed to accommodate several football pitches.
+To the left the hedge was removed to accommodate several football pitches although these no longer appear to be in active use.
 A short distance along the path enters a small copse of deciduous woodland.

 - Continue walking through this copse until the path broadens again.
 At this point you can choose whether to continue with the walk, or take a short-cut back to the start: